bsamirtha/Ecommerce-Recommendation-System/README.md

 - **Singular Value Decomposition (SVD)**: Apply SVD to decompose the rating matrix and improve recommendation accuracy.
 - **Evaluating the Model**: Assess the performance of the recommendation system using metrics like RMSE.

-- Certainly!
-Here’s a concise version of the key learnings for GitHub:

 ---